2024 ASSG AWARDS ENTRY GUIDELINES

 One H264 with Stereo full mix must be uploaded to Media Room during the submission process.
 If your content is in 5.1, or binaural, please downmix to stereo.
 Dual mono is also acceptable.
 If a surround, binaural, or ambisonic restripe version is available, these can be submitted as additional content, however, the judges may not have the facilities to watch these.

-Game keys (up to 6) or links to works in the original format will be excepted as additional material.
+Game keys (up to 6) or links to works in the original format will be accepted as additional material.
 Keep in mind that judges may not have access to the appropriate device to play the entry, so gameplay captures will be the main form of judging.

 A description of why this project has been entered, including specific information regarding sound recording, sound editing, and sound mixing must be filled out.